 Upon receiving the Authentication frame with Authentication Transaction Sequence Number field set to X, where X is larger than or equal to 3, the authentication originator or the authentication responder:

-Extracts EAPOL PDU from the Encapsulation field, and processes it according to the behavior described in a later subclause specific to the AKMP.
+Extracts an(#1434) EAPOL PDU from the Encapsulation field, and processes it (#1433).

-The authentication originator or the authentication responder then constructs the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to X (if needed by the EAP method) as follows:
+The authentication originator or the authentication responder then constructs the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to X, where X is larger than or equal to 3, (#1440)as follows:

 Authentication Algorithm Number field is(#Ed) set to <ANA> (IEEE 802.1X authentication).